atomxu10/NLP-ProbabilityTopicModel/README.md

   Parameter $\alpha$ is the Dirchlet-prior concentration parameter of the per-document topic distribution, determining the density of the topic distribution for each document.
 A smaller value of $\alpha$ leads to sparser topic distributions within documents, implying that each document tends to be associated with only a few topics.
 Conversely, a larger value of α results in more uniform topic distributions within documents, meaning that each document might encompass a broader range of topics.
 The appropriate value of $\alpha$ depends on the characteristics of the text data, usually between 0.01 and 1.

-- Parameter $/beta$
+- Parameter $\beta$

   The parameter of the per-topic word distribution determines the density of the vocabulary distribution of each topic.
-A smaller value of $/beta$ results in sparser vocabulary distributions for topics, implying that each topic is likely to consist of a small number of words.
-A larger value of $/beta$ makes the vocabulary distribution of the topics more even.
-Similar to $/alpha$, the appropriate value of $/beta$ depends on the characteristics of the text, usually between 0.01 and 1.
+A smaller value of $\beta$ results in sparser vocabulary distributions for topics, implying that each topic is likely to consist of a small number of words.
+A larger value of $\beta$ makes the vocabulary distribution of the topics more even.
+Similar to $\alpha$, the appropriate value of $\beta$ depends on the characteristics of the text, usually between 0.01 and 1.

 - Number of Iterations